Home >

 Jerusalem Delivered (1580)

-A certain kind and degree of artificility, a certain very skilful balance of unity and variety, a certain tone of disciplined ardour--these prevail from the first line to those wholly satisfactory last words e scioglie il voto which Tasso had in mind before he first put pen to paper. --C. S. Lewis, from 'Tasso' in 'Studies in Medieval and Renaissance Literature'
+A certain kind and degree of artificility, a certain very skilful balance of unity and variety, a certain tone of disciplined ardour--these prevail from the first line to those wholly satisfactory last words e scioglie il voto which Tasso had in mind before he first put pen to paper. --C. S. Lewis,

 The Online Books Page